jmjustis/BasketballData/README.md

 ![Linear Model Outcome 1 correlation value](https://user-images.githubusercontent.com/119478875/208362341-37ec2d3b-2494-4dfc-997b-d771a7425265.png)

 Our results show us an R squared of just .15 and a correlation from the predictive values of only .17.
 This shows us that there is not much correlation between being the first draft pick vs. performance.

+We can use this model to answer part of our business question and see which players are over or undervalued and how much we should pay each player.
+Based on the second model which is using average contract amount we get an intercept of -3,690,576 and a coeffecient of 813,696 for our peformance statistic.
+We can interpret this to mean that a player needs to average at least 4.5 PRA and then each additional point rebound or assist above that is worth $813,696 of additional contract value.

+So we would expect a player that averaged 10 points, 5 assists, and 5 rebounds per game (20 PRA) to have a contract valued at $12,583,344.
+To maximize the value and performance of our team we would want to sign a player with those statistics to a contract of 12 million or less.
+This can also help when having to give players new contracts deciding what an equitable value is based on their performance.

 * SVM MODEL